 Comment:

-You can also check Windows Events using Powershell cmdlet.
+You can also check Windows Events using PowerShell cmdlet.
 The cmdlet we will use is Get-WinEvent

 and Get-EventLog